tshort/Eyeball.jl/README.md

 * `r` -- Return tree.
 Return the tree (a `FoldingTrees.Node`).
 * `s` -- Show object.
 * `t` -- Typeof.
 Show the type of the object in a new tree view.
+* `z` -- Summarize.
+Toggle a summary of the object and child objects.
+  For arrays, this shows the mean and 0, 25, 50, 75, and 100% quantiles (skipping missings).
 * `0`-`9` -- Fold to depth.
 Also toggles expansion of items normally left folded.
 * `enter` -- Return the object.
 * `q` -- Quit.